SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-05-fake-arm-vaccine.md

 We chased down the original source for this very important news, to an article by Carlotta Rocci in _la Repubblica_. <sup id="fn2a">[[2]](#fn2)</sup>  We show it here under Google Translate, since at Chez Weekend we do some Latin, but precious little Italian.
-(Ok: a bit of _nel mezzo del cammin di nostra vita_ and maybe _ogni speranza laciate, voich'entrate_, but no more.)
+(Ok: a bit of _nel mezzo del cammin di nostra vita_ and maybe some _ogni speranza laciate, voich'entrate_, but after that it's all restaurant menus.)

 It just gets weirder and weirder.
 The comedian in this case is a dentist named Guido Russo, who styles himself "Doctor No Vax".
 On his office door, shown here, is a sign